Distributed control system: Origins

 Early minicomputers were used in the control of industrial processes since the beginning of the 1960s.
 The IBM 1800, for example, was an early computer that had input/output hardware to gather process signals in a plant for conversion from field contact levels (for digital points) and analog signals to the digital domain.

 The first industrial control computer system was built 1959 at the Texaco Port Arthur, Texas, refinery with an RW-300 of the Ramo-Wooldridge Company.

-In 1975, both Yamatake-Honeywell and Japanese electrical engineering firm Yokogawa introduced their own independently produced DCS's - TDC 2000 and CENTUM systems, respectively.
+In 1975, both HONEYWELL and Japanese electrical engineering firm Yokogawa introduced their own independently produced DCS's - TDC 2000 and CENTUM systems, respectively.
 US-based Bristol also introduced their UCS 3000 universal controller in 1975.
 In 1978 Valmet introduced their own DCS system called Damatic (latest web-based generation Valmet DNAe).
 In 1980, Bailey (now part of ABB) introduced the NETWORK 90 system, Fisher Controls (now part of Emerson Electric) introduced the PROVoX system, Fischer & Porter Company (now also part of ABB) introduced DCI-4000 (DCI stands for Distributed Control Instrumentation).

 The DCS largely came about due to the increased availability of microcomputers and the proliferation of microprocessors in the world of process control.
 Computers had already been applied to process automation for some time in the form of both direct digital control (DDC) and setpoint control.
 In the early 1970s Taylor Instrument Company, (now part of ABB) developed the 1010 system, Foxboro the FOX1 system, Fisher Controls the DC^{2} system and Bailey Controls the 1055 systems.
 All of these were DDC applications implemented within minicomputers (DEC PDP-11, Varian Data Machines, MODCOMP etc.) and connected to proprietary Input/Output hardware.
 Sophisticated (for the time) continuous as well as batch control was implemented in this way.
 A more conservative approach was setpoint control, where process computers supervised clusters of analog process controllers.
 A workstation provided visibility into the process using text and crude character graphics.
 Availability of a fully functional graphical user interface was a way away.